vintagedon/ai-ops-home-lab/README.md

 ## Hardware

-Building a Home Lab can be expensive, but with some good timing, patience, and a Black Friday sale, I was able to keep the cost fairly reasonable.

-For the hardware itself, I picked mini PCs.
+For the node hardware itself, I picked mini PCs.
 These palmtop PCs have gotten quite powerful in recent years, usually running gaming laptop APUs, and have a ton of options.
 The ones I went with are the AceMagician AM06OPRO, which has an AMD 5700U (8c/16t), up to 64GB of DDR4, an nVME, space for a SATA SSD, and dual LAN (1Gbps + 2.5Gbps).
 Maxing these out with 64GB of DDR4, a 2TB nNVME (VM storage), and a cheap 256GB SATA SSD (boot drive; I had some older extra ones), makes these quite capable nodes.
 Three of these run the Proxmox cluster, while the 4th runs the Hyper-V node.

 Completely loaded, the Mini PCs were $425 each ($250/node, $100 64GB DDR4 SODIMMs, $75 2TB nVME).

-The mATX node is my old PC CPU paired with a mATX mobo, 128GB of DDR4, some spare parts, and a 3090 24GB to do AI work on.
-Hoping to pair another 3090 w/this around March 2024 to have 48GB of vRAM to run LLMs.
+The fourth node is my old PC CPU paired with a mATX mobo, 128GB of DDR4, some spare parts, and a 3090 24GB to do AI work on.
+Hoping to pair another 3090 w/this around March 2024 to have 48GB of vRAM to run larger

 - Mini PC Nodes x4: AMD 5700U (TDP15w), 8c/16t, 64GB RAM, 2TB nVME (VM storage), 256GB SATA SSD (boot drive), 1Gbps LAN + 2.5Gbps
 - mATX Node x1: AMD 3700X, 8c/16t, 128GB RAM, 2TB nVME (VM storage), 256GB SATA SSD (boot drive), 1Gbps LAN + 2.5Gbps, nVidia 3090 GPU